VoxeLibre/VoxeLibre/mods/MAPGEN/vl_structures/API.md

 # vl_structures

-Updated API for structure spawning.
+Updated API for structure spawning, by kno10.

 This module was developed with VoxeLibre and Mineclonia in mind, but means to be portable or at least easy to adapt to other games.